Frequently Asked Questions

 Heavy eye make-up or darker lip gloss can also date your picture and change your casting age-range.
 If in doubt, work a natural look and gently emphasise either the eyes or the lips, but not both.
 Steer clear away from fake tan and contouring - unless it is subtle.
 Soft kohl on the eyes generally works for younger skins instead of liquid eyeliners, and a good face base is imperative, so please, please bring a translucent powder with you or oil control pads - guys too.
 Shiny, pink skin isn't a good look guys!
 Please do not rely on photoshop and retouching - all retouching is done at the company's discretion and cannot be guaranteed

 Do you shoot full-length or dance shots?

 How long will it take?

-Please leave 2 hours for your shoot - we rarely need it - but don't book anything in too tightly afterwards to remove 'headshot stress'.
+Please leave 2 hours for your shoot - we rarely need it - but don't book anything in too tightly before or afterwards to remove 'headshot stress'.
 Please don't be late for your shoot.
 It is far more relaxing for you to be ready by my studio, rather than still dragging your suitcase up the road minutes before you're due to shoot.

 Can I bring someone with me?